-Do you like collecting mementos of your trip?
-Or maybe you bringing gifts back home to your friends?s Good news: Cebu has all sorts of souvenirs to offer you!
+Do you like collecting mementos for your trip?
+Or maybe you bringing gifts back home to your friends?
+Good news: Cebu has all sorts of souvenirs to offer you!

 LEGEND: Blue indicates tasty pasalubong and where you can buy them.
 Green indicates places where you can buy wearable/lifestyle souvenirs.